MindTheGap-ERC/CarboKitten.jl/docs/src/active-layer-transport.md

 ```

 ### Production patch
 Establish a grid of 100x50, 15km on each side, dropping from 0 to 50m depth.
+Keeping the disintegration rate to a similar value as the production rate seems a sensible choice.

 ``` {.julia #example-active-layer}
 production_patch(center, radius, rate) = function(x, y)